 «I like Swarm widget on my iPhone.
 It lets me know where my friends checked-in,» she added.

-Other worthy examples include Evernote — a lightweight and elegant widget that lets you pick Text, Camera, Photos, Reminder, or List to start a new note within the app, NYT Now with current news headlines and images that pulls you into the app once you are interested in reading an article, Wunderlist which shows four to-dos at a time and has a function of checking them off as you complete them from within the widget itself.
+Other worthy examples include Evernote — a lightweight and elegant widget that lets you pick Text, Camera, Photos, Reminder, or List to start a new note within the app, and Wunderlist which shows four to-dos at a time and has a function of checking them off as you complete them from within the widget itself.
 All of these widgets are neither overloaded, nor useless, nor cut off from the app itself.

 You might be wondering what our iOS developers think about iPhone widgets, let alone Android guys.
 But I decided to leave this tasty piece of info for my next post, where we are going to focus on the widgets implementation.
 All I can say for now is that Android side of the team is quite skeptical about Apple’s new upgrade, but this is how you would expect them to feel about it.